MileHacker Logo

 Photography Ethics & Privacy Concerns

-Always ask for permission before taking photos of people, especially children.
+Always get consent before taking photos of people, especially children.
 Avoid intrusive photography.

 Mindful Capturing